clairefro/obsidian-chat-cbt-plugin/README.md

 Chat with ChatCBT to help reframe negative thoughts and rewire your reactions to distressful situations ([\*disclaimer](https://github.com/clairefro/obsidian-chat-cbt-plugin#disclaimer)).

+**Features**
+- Available any time of day or night
+- Get kind and objective responses to help yourself uncover negative thinking patterns and see situations from healthier angles
-Your conversations are stored privately in local files on your computer you can use as a diary, or even share with a therapist.
-You can use the reframed thoughts in the summary table as affirmations.
-Choose how your data is handled: use either a cloud-based AI service (OpenAI), or a 100% local and private service (Ollama).
+- Conversations are stored privately in local files on your computer
+- Automatically summarize your reframed thoughts in a table to inspire affirmations.
+- Choose how your data is handled: use either a cloud-based AI service (OpenAI), or a 100% local and private service (Ollama).
+- 5000x cheaper than an average therapy session (less than two cents per session if using OpenAI, or FREE if using Ollama)

 ### Start chatting in a note